mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 According to empathy ... that understanding is a mistake, a misunderstanding, because... if morning sunlight makes you happy, at that time you believe a morning sun rising has a mind, as your mind.
 According to empathy, psychology, this is a misunderstanding, this is a delusion.
 Because, you project yourself into the morning sun and then you believe that it seems to have a mind, but actually it is the morning sun, apart from you.
 [That] is [the] psychological understanding, but [that] is a misunderstanding ... broadly speaking, because we distinguish between subject and object.
 If you see or accept subject and object separately, always there is ... not [a] warm feeling of the world, not [a] feeling of warmness communicating between the subject and object.

 So [an] important point is, if you see the morning sun and the morning sun makes you happy, at that time, whatever you think intellectually, morning sun has mind, has a feeling.
 That feeling is completely universal.
 That feeling is something through which we can have mutual rapport between morning sun and you.
-Psychologically, this is universal consciousness, or according to Buddhism, that is Buddha nature.
+Psychologically, this is universal consciousness, or according to Buddhism, that is [Buddha Nature](glossary#buddha-nature).

 So, the morning sun, the subject, trees, all sentient beings, have feeling, universal feeling, as well as we have.
 That's why we can communicate with each other.